Doctor of Engineering in Aerospace Engineering

 A student is allowed only 2 attempts to pass this examination.
 If a student has completed AE 712 with a grade of B or higher, the mathematics section of the qualifying exam is waived.

 The aspirant forms a project committee and completes a Plan of Study after the first semester and before the end of the second semester.
 The project committee must have at least 5 members, including 3 tenured or tenure-track faculty from aerospace engineering and at least 1 member from engineering management.
 The committee approves the aspirant’s program and administers the comprehensive examination and the formal oral defense and project.

 The comprehensive exam is made up of two parts.
 The first part must consist of a written project proposal outlining in some detail the work to be done for the project.
-The second part is an oral examination in which she or he must defend the project plans and demonstrate competence in his or her particular and related areas.
+The second part is an oral examination in which they must defend the project plans and demonstrate competence in their particular and related areas.
 Upon passing the comprehensive examination, the aspirant becomes a candidate for the D.E.
-The project committee directs preparation of the approved project topic.
-A formal oral and public defense of the project is required before the committee, any other interested members of the Graduate Faculty, and the general public.
+The project committee directs the preparation of the approved project topic.
+A formal oral and public defense of the project is required before the committee, any other interested members of the graduate faculty, and the general public.
 Candidates for the D.E. must satisfy the university’s general requirements for the degree.

 Because the internship is a degree requirement and because KU cannot guarantee internship employment, the student must indicate in writing how the internship requirement is to be satisfied before completing the first semester after passing the qualifying examination.
 This can be a letter from the faculty advisor indicating a grant availability, notice of a project appointment or assignment, or a letter from a company or agency (U.S. or abroad) expressing willingness to sponsor the student in an internship.

 To be awarded the D.E. degree in Aerospace Engineering all the following requirements must be satisfied: